lioda/solid-design/2-ocp/README.md

 Composition creates a design oriented toward flexibility and separation of responsibilities.
 No worries, in the next issue, we will use Composition :)

-## Issue 3: Introducing a new use case reusing existing behaviors (relation with SRP and DRY)

-When the current behavior is wrong (we made false assumptions on our domain rules), we can change (or delete it).
-This is not an issue with OCP as the current behavior will no longer be used.

-We must note a special need of modifications, when we keep a subset of current rules in addition with some new rule.

-### Explanation in Code Example

-For example, what if we need to generate an accountant report with only expenses: those from sellers and those from engineers.

-If we don't impact current code, we will end up by rewriting some rules.
-Which is bad from a DRY point of view.
-If we impact current `ManagementReporter`, it's a violation of SRP (it implements many rules) and OCP.

-### Solution: separate responsibilities

-With SRP we already know how to tackle this issue.
-We must rules: computing income is a rule, computing expenses is another rule.

-Then we can create a new model of what is a reporter: it is an aggregate of rules coupled with a formatter.

-Look at the XXX file.
-We can see each rule isolated from another one and each reporter use a subset of these rules to build its report.

 ## Code modification and false assumptions